Friday, October 31, 2008

 The company offers the most extensive range of media and export marketing services in the industries it serves.
 It delivers information on 1.8 million products and more than 150,000 suppliers annually through 13 online marketplaces, 12 monthly magazines, over 100 sourcing research reports and nine specialized trade shows which run 22 times a year across seven cities.

-Suppliers receive more than 10 million sales leads annually from buyers through Global Sources Online alone.
+Global Sources Online alone.
 Global Sources has been facilitating global trade for 36 years.
 In mainland China it has over 1,600 team members in 44 locations, and a community of over 1 million registered online users and magazine readers for Chinese-language media

 The concept of Private Banking using your IRA Boomer's Bank In investment finance, private equity real estate is an asset class consisting of equity a